Strategies in Communication: Your Guide to Better Connections

 Common modes of communication

-Presentational and interpretive modes of communication are referred to as one-way communication since it typically involves delivering a message in a way that does not facilitate or encourage interaction or exchange from the receiver.
+Presentational and interpretive modes of communication are referred to as one-way communication since they typically involve delivering a message in a way that does not facilitate or encourage interaction or exchange from the receiver.

 Interpretive communication may occur in a classroom where a teacher presents information to students.
 Students must interpret the content based on the medium and the speaker’s communication cues like body language, tone, and other means of communication used.
 Presentational communication may occur in a seminar or more formal setting where the speaker presents rehearsed, scripted content to a group of listeners.

 Interpersonal communication is different.
-When we engage in interpersonal modes of communication, we interact with the recipient of our message.
-In this relational-based mode, we use verbal and nonverbal means of communication.
+When you engage in interpersonal modes of communication, you interact with the recipient of your message.
+In this relational-based mode, you use verbal and nonverbal means of communication.
 Examples of interpersonal communication could be a phone conversation or texting.

-Take the next steps to improve your communication development in your personal and professional life by applying these strategies.
-Effective communication is a critical life skill and is highly wanted in the workplace.
+Take the next steps to improve your communication development in your personal and professional life by applying these strategies in the real world.
+Effective communication is a critical life skill that is highly prized in the workplace.
 Invest in your communication skills to build and maintain healthy relationships and positively impact your career and personal life.

 Need resources to get started?
-Enroll in an online course like Improving Communication Skills or Teamwork Skills: Communicating Effectively in Groups, both offered on Coursera.
-These courses can provide professional guidance and helpful resources to help you improve specific areas of communication.
+Enroll in an online course like the University of Pennsylvania's Improving Communication Skills or the University of Colorado's Teamwork Skills: Communicating Effectively in Groups, both offered on Coursera.
+These courses can provide professional guidance and helpful resources to improve your communication.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.